-Dormers are generally not traditional to the area although on St. Matthews Terrace they form an important feature.
+Dormers are not traditional to the area although a few do exist.
 The introduction of dormer windows is generally undesirable and will usually be resisted, particularly on the front elevation.
-Some rear dormers may be acceptable, subject to being of a traditional form and position.
-Roof lights are not common on frontages in Leyburn, they are generally to the rear.
-Proposals for roof lights on rear elevations may be acceptable subject to their size, number and the use of a 'conservation' design.
+Some rear dormers may be acceptable, subject to design and location - such as on a pitched roof.
+Rooflights are not common and they are generally to the rear.
+Proposals for rooflights on rear elevations may be acceptable subject to their size, number and the use of a 'conservation' design.